After over 700 hours of testing Aura vs. Experian, there’s no doubt – Aura is the better identity protection service.

 The only exception to this is with Aura’s family protection bundle – it’s a few dollars more per month than Experian IdentityWork’s family plan, given what Aura’s family plan includes, though (parental controls, safe gaming, and so on), Aura remains the better deal.

-Aura’s pricing looks even better when you consider our discount code.
+Aura’s plan for individuals and families pricing looks even better when you consider our discount code.
 With that in place, you can lock in an exceptionally low rate for Aura’s services.
 It’s also compatible with Aura’s 14-day free trial and 60-day money-back guarantee.

 It is true that Experian offers a free plan, while Aura does not.
 However, Experian’s free option doesn’t provide true identity protection.
 It’s more of a credit monitoring tool.